-1. All overnight and short-term lodging facilities (including but not limited to hotels, motels, condos, townhomes, guest homes, and all camping on public or private lands) within Ouray County may only check-in rent or lease to Essential Visitors and Primary Residents.
+1. All overnight and short-term lodging facilities (including but not limited to hotels, motels, condos, townhomes, guest homes, and all camping on public or private lands) within Ouray County may only check-in, rent or lease to Essential Visitors and Primary Residents.
 Essential Visitors and Primary Residents may utilize public lands for primitive camping purposes.
 No camp shall be located within 200 yards of another camp and no camp shall consist of more than ten (10) people.
-All communal pools, hot tubs, locker rooms, saunas, steam rooms, fitness centers, gyms, and spas shall be closed to members, guests, patrons, and the general public.
 For Essential Visitors and Primary Residents, management shall implement social distancing measures in lobbies and communal areas of an establishment including lines for front desk and concierge, and cleansing measures between each transaction for staff who have to handle cash and credit cards at check-in.
-Management shall post signage approved by the CDC which advises members, guests and patrons of COVID-19 protocols.
-Additionally, Ouray County Public Health Agency request that visitors that are not here on essential business return to their home and non-essential visitors planning to come to Ouray County reconsider their plans and remain near their home.
+Management shall post signage approved by the CDC which advises member, guests and patrons of COVID-19 protocols.

-The requirements of this Order take effect at 4:00 PM on March 20, 2020, and all requirements remain in effect through April 30, 2020, unless otherwise extended in writing by the Public Health Director.
+The requirements of this Order supplant Ouray Public Health Order No. 3 and take effect at 4:00 PM on April 24, 2020, and all requirements remain in effect through May 15, 2020, unless otherwise extended in writing by the Public Health Director.
+This order shall be known as Ouray County Public Health Order No. 5.
+(OCPHA No. 5)